Zweih/brave-community-dark/README.md

 # Brave Community Dark Theme
-Dark mode for Brave Community site.
+A dark mode for Brave Community site on Discourse.
+Credit goes to <a href="https://github.com/StylishThemes/Discourse-Dark/">Discourse Dark</a> as most of the CSS is theirs.